 And worse: "This strange phenomenon did not diminish or pass but stayed cruelly with me."

-As I have read Patti's New Yorker reflection over the last month, I have found myself moved in new ways each time.
+As I have read and re-read Patti's New Yorker reflection, I have found myself moved in new ways each time.
 I am reminded of how important it is to carve out spaces in public dialogue to bring failure out of the shadows and to make room to see into what is often a more fragile human experience than we like to admit.

 We come to see that Patti's stumble resulted not from failure to prepare, which she did with absolute care and dedication.
 The stumble came in part because the song and Dylan meant everything to her: "I thought of my mother, who bought me my first Dylan album when I was barely sixteen" and "It occurred to me then that, although I did not live in the time of Arthur Rimbaud, I existed in the time of Bob Dylan" and "Having my own blue-eyed son, I sang the words to myself, over and over, in the original key, with pleasure and resolve."
 Above and beyond these factors, the Nobel Prize ceremony, with its venerated past, overcame the singer: "As I sat there, I imagined laureates of the past walking toward the King to accept their medals.
 Hermann Hesse, Thomas Mann, Albert Camus."

-But on stage, with an orchestra at her back and an audience waiting with energy, Patti had to accept that there were few precedents for interrupting a song to share the context for the panic now moving through her body.
+But on stage, with an orchestra at her back and an audience waiting with anticipation, Patti had to accept that there were few precedents for interrupting a song to share the context for the panic now moving through her body.
 Not to mention, Patti needed to produce sound from a body electrified with anxiety staying cruelly within her.
 These circumstances are what make the remainder of the song, in my mind, a profound and remarkable artistic performance.